MrYsLab/telemetrix-rpi-pico-w/README.md

    for [threaded examples](https://github.com/MrYsLab/telemetrix-rpi-pico-w/tree/master/examples)
    as well as [asyncio examples](https://github.com/MrYsLab/telemetrix-rpi-pico-w/tree/master/examples_aio).

-2. Open the _examples_ directory and run any of the examples.
+2. Open the _examples_ directory and run any of the examples using Python3.
 You may modify them to suit your needs.